A Unified Hidden-Sector-Electroweak Model, Paraphotons and the X-Boson: Concluding Comments

 \section{Concluding Comments}

-We have made efforts to set up a model with a extra $U(1)_{K}$-factor that may describe a scenario of a Particle Physics beyond the Standard Model.
-The model is based on the gauge group $SU_{L}(2) \times U_{R}(1)_{J}\times U(1)_{K}$, where the extra $U(1)_{K}$-factor introduces a(new) massive neutral boson.
-The mass of the latter is generated upon a spontaneous symmetry breaking mechanism that defines an extra VEV scale, beyond that VEV of $246 \, \mbox{GeV}$ associated to the Higgs field of the Standard Model.
-In our proposal, the Higgs sector displays two scalars fields and the gauge symmetry allows interactions between them.
-This mechanism can be introduced in two ways : in the first case, the SSB occurs through a VEV scale-$u$, where $u > 246 \, \mbox{GeV}$, and as consequence, we obtain a heavy neutral boson with a mass around the $m_{X}=6 \, \mbox{TeV}$.
-Next, the Higgs of VEV $246 \, \mbox{GeV}$ breaks the electroweak symmetry to give the masses for $W^{\pm}$ and $Z^{0}$.
-The sequence of SSB mechanisms is as follows:
+We have made efforts to discuss a model with an extra $U(1)_{K}$-factor that may describe a possible scenario of a Particle Physics beyond the Standard Model (SM).
+The proposal is based on the gauge group $SU_{L}(2) \times U_{R}(1)_{J}\times U(1)_{K}$, where the extra $U(1)_{K}$-factor introduces a (new) massive and neutral vector boson.
+The mass of the latter is generated upon a spontaneous symmetry breaking mechanism that defines an extra VEV scale, beyond that VEV of $246 \, \mbox{GeV}$ associated with the usual Higgs field of SM.
+In our model, the Higgs sector displays two scalar fields and the gauge symmetry allows interactions between them.
+This mechanism can be introduced in two ways : in the first case, the SSB pattern-I takes place through a VEV scale-$u$, where $u > 246 \, \mbox{GeV}$, and, as consequence, we fix a mass for the hypothetical $Z'$-boson around 2 TeV.
+Next, the SM Higgs acquires its VEV of $246 \, \mbox{GeV}$, breaks the electroweak symmetry to give the masses for $W^{\pm}$ and $Z$.
+The sequence of SSB mechanism is as follows: